mahmood-ghaem/Everyday-Thoughts/README.md

 - point: When you buy new subscription in Office 365 administrator panel and asign it to a user just wait 30 minuts to activate user outlook and all the things, instead do a lot and even call Microsoft support like me 😅.

-### 4- ASP .NET Core Unit Of Work Repository Pattern:
+### 4- ASP .NET Core Unit Of Work Repository Pattern

 I use this pattern in all .NET projects, it is very efficient and optimal.
 Using the code page, you can create the following files and implement your project with this pattern.